-Use These Simple Tips To Compare An Existing Term Life Insurance Policy To A New One With Lower Premiums And Better Coverage.
+Use These Simple Tips To Compare Term Quotes Or To Compare An Existing Term Life Insurance Policy To A New Quote.

 How long is your current policy convertible without new evidence?

-Make a list to the other features in your term policy.
+Make a list of any other features in your current term policy.

-For example, does your current policy have accelerated benefits that allow you to take an advance against the face amount of the policy, at no cost?
+For example, does your current term policy allow you to take a lump sum advance against the face amount of the policy, at no cost?
 Nobody should own a policy today without accelerated benefits.
-Another option is a return of premium?
-There are many features available now that may not have been available when your policy was issued.
+Another option is a return of premium.
+It pays you all your premiums back if you stay in the policy to the end.
+These are just some features that may not have been available when you last bought coverage.

-Base the new quote on your current health.
+Base the new quote on a realistic assessment of your current health.

-Getting the best underwriting class will result in a big premium difference.
-The rates for Preferred vs Standard can be 20% or more.
+Getting the best possible underwriting class results in big premium differences.
+The annual premium differences for Preferred vs Standard can be 20% or more.

-WITH THIS INFORMATION, YOU CAN COMPARE!
-Share this information with an agent to obtain a quote.
-In no time, the numbers will tell the story.
+WITH THIS INFORMATION, YOU WILL BE ABLE TO EFFECTIVELY COMPARE THE DIFFERENT POLICIES AVAILABLE TO YOU!
+Share the information with the agent you trust to obtain these quotes for you.
+In no time, the numbers tell the story.
 Maybe you can reduce your cost or maybe you can spend the same and get a policy with more years and more benefits.
-You will be surprised.
-The result should be a lower premium, even though you may be older now.
+You will be surprised at how much better new policies are today.